Non-Tariff Barriers to Trade

 Testing, Inspection and Certification

-The government does not have a national accreditation body.
-Laboratory reports are sent to the accreditation boards in South Africa, Mauritius, or the United Kingdom.
-SADC countries established a regional accreditation organization called the Southern African Development Committee for Accreditation Services (SADCAS).
-SADCAS has accredited BOBS for their testing laboratories (scope of which includes microbiology analysis, civil engineering testing, mechanical engineering testing), calibration laboratories (scope of which includes temperature, dimension), as an inspection body for various products (agricultural, automotive, building, chemical, electrical, food and mechanical products), and in the field of mass metrology.
+Botswana does not have a national accreditation body.
+Laboratory reports are sent to accreditation boards in South Africa, Mauritius, or the United Kingdom.
+To address regional accreditation needs, SADC countries established the Southern African Development Committee for Accreditation Services (SADCAS).
+SADCAS has accredited BOBS for its testing laboratories (including microbiology, civil engineering, and mechanical engineering testing), calibration laboratories (covering temperature and dimension), inspection services for various products (agricultural, automotive, building, chemical, electrical, food, and mechanical products), and mass metrology.

 Use ePing to review proposed technical regulations and conformity assessment procedures.